OVERVIEW OF THE NOMINATIONS PROCESS

 “Being a Board Member has proven the interconnectedness between us all.
 The Board is a breathing example of the deeper connection between all beings–that our unity supports our diversity.
 I have learned so much about our school by serving on the Board.
 It is a great way to gain a holistic perspective on how the school is performing while making my personal contribution to the school’s sustainability.
 The members that I have served with have been nothing less than a huge breath of sweet, refreshing air.
 The members embody the teachings of Yoga and bring the spirit of Anusara to every Board meeting even in the occasion of disagreements (because they do occur).
 It’s been an honor to serve the school by serving on the board and knowing that my voice has been a part of how the school operates in meeting its visions and goals.
 My experience serving on the board will remain with me as one of the highlights of my life.”

-Tezra Bryant, Secretary, Board of Directors
+Tezra Bryant, former member, Board of Directors

 I still have questions.
 Who can answer them?